-The Department of Health have commissioned new training opportunities for the expanding workforce in Area Mental Health Service - Infant, Child, Youth, and Family Mental Health services (e.g. CAMHS), recognising that there are a large number of new recruits that will require access to training and development.
+The Department of Health have commissioned new training opportunities for the expanding workforce in Area Mental Health Service - Infant, Child, Youth, and Family Mental Health services (e.g. CAMHS/CYMHS), recognising that there are a large number of new recruits that will require access to training and development.

 The workforce development program complements existing professional and practice development provided by mental health services and contributes to staff individual development plans.
 Training will be delivered at no cost to services or participants (fees may apply for non-attendance).